Privacy Policy

 Data protection principles

-• Lawfulness, fairness and transparency – data must be processed lawfully, fairly and in a transparent manner.
+- Lawfulness, fairness and transparency – data must be processed lawfully, fairly and in a transparent manner.

-• Purpose limitation – data must be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
+- Purpose limitation – data must be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.

-• Data minimization – data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
+- Data minimization – data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

-• Accuracy – data must be accurate and, where necessary, kept up to date.
+- Accuracy – data must be accurate and, where necessary, kept up to date.

-• Storage limitation – data must be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
+- Storage limitation – data must be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 What personal data do we collect?

-In the course of providing legal services to our clients we collect the personal information as necessary to enable us to carry out your instructions and to manage and operate our business, and to comply with our legal and regulatory obligations.
+In the course of providing legal services to our clients, we collect the personal information as necessary to enable us to carry out your instructions and to manage and operate our business, and to comply with our legal and regulatory obligations.

 The personal information that we may collect includes, but is not limited to, the following:

-• your name;
+- your name;

-• home and business address;
+- home and business address;

-• contact details (such as telephone numbers and email address);
+- contact details (such as telephone numbers and email address);

-• date of birth;
+- date of birth;

-• gender;
+- gender;

-• marital status;
+- marital status;

-• copies of passport, national identity card, driving licence, utility bills, bank statements and similar documents;
+- copies of passport, national identity card, driving licence, utility bills, bank statements and similar documents;

-• information we obtain from our IT and communications monitoring; and
+- information we obtain from our IT and communications monitoring; and

-• other personal data about our clients and individuals involved in transactions and business with them.
+- other personal data about our clients and individuals involved in transactions and business with them.

-Where the personal information relates to your directors, shareholders, beneficial owners, employees, agents, associates or family members it is not reasonably practicable for us to provide to them the information set out in this Policy.
-Accordingly, where appropriate, you are responsible for providing this information to any such person.
+You confirm that you are authorised to provide to us the personal information which we shall process.
+Where the personal information relates to your directors, shareholders, beneficial owners, employees, agents, associates or family members it is not reasonably practicable for us to provide to them directly the information set out in this privacy policy.
+Accordingly, you confirm that your provision of this personal information to us is lawful under data protection laws and that you have duly provided any required information or notices to those individuals.
+This does not affect our own obligations as a data controller under applicable law.

 We may also automatically collect, store and use information about your visits to our website and about your computer, tablet, mobile or other device through which you access our website.
 This includes the following information:

-• technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, and geographical location; and
+- technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, and geographical location; and

-• information about your visit and use of our website, including the full Uniform Resource Locators (URL), clickstream to, through and from our website (including date and time), pages you viewed and searched for, page response times, download errors, and length of visits to certain pages, referral source/exit pages, page interaction information (such as scrolling, clicks and mouse-overs), and website navigation and search terms used.
+- information about your visit and use of our website, including the full Uniform Resource Locators (URL), clickstream to, through and from our website (including date and time), pages you viewed and searched for, page response times, download errors, and length of visits to certain pages, referral source/exit pages, page interaction information (such as scrolling, clicks and mouse-overs), and website navigation and search terms used.

 What do we do with your personal data?

+We will only use your personal data where we have a legal basis under data protection laws for processing it.
 Your personal data will be used by us in order to:

-• administer our website including troubleshooting, data analysis, testing, research, statistical and survey purposes, to monitor the use of our website, and to record traffic flows to our website;
+- administer our website including troubleshooting, data analysis, testing, research, statistical and survey purposes, to monitor the use of our website, and to record traffic flows to our website;

-• ensure that content from the website is presented in the most effective manner for you and your computer, tablet, mobile or other device through which you access our website;
+- ensure that content from the website is presented in the most effective manner for you and your computer, tablet, mobile or other device through which you access our website;

-• for other purposes set out in our Cookie Policy (see below).
+- for other purposes set out in our Cookie Policy (see below).

-In addition, if any of the personal data which you provide to us is a special category of personal data (being personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation), by providing that data to us you are giving explicit consent to us collecting and using that sensitive personal data in accordance with this privacy policy.
-Alternatively, we may process such personal data without your consent where processing is necessary for the establishment, exercise or defence of legal claims.
+In addition, if any of the personal data which you provide to us is special category personal data (being personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation), by providing that data to us you are giving explicit consent to us collecting and using that sensitive personal data in accordance with the purposes set out in this privacy policy, including to provide legal services to you.
+Alternatively, we may process such personal data without your consent where such processing is necessary for the establishment, exercise or defence of legal claims or for reasons of substantial public interest, in accordance with applicable law.

 We may also use aggregate information and statistics for the purpose of monitoring website usage in order to help us develop our website and our services.
 These statistics will not include information that can be used to identify any individual.